Past Talks

 Hannah Dell, University of Edinburgh

 Bridgeland stability conditions have proved to be a useful tool in algebraic geometry and beyond.
-However, if one looks at the definition, the connection to geometry can seem quite mysterious.
-In this talk, I will introduce them and present some examples and applications.

 November